 This is why we don’t need to suggest you “add fat to every meal” (it’s not a 1-2-3-4 meal builder formula) – the fat is usually already in there.
 I do know some nutrition experts who recommend having a healthy fat at every meal, and that’s fine, but if you do that, you’re going to have to reduce your carbs, or else those extra fats are likely to push you over your calorie limit.

 What you can do instead is simply look at the macronutrient totals for the day, and see if your percentage of fat calories (or grams) is lower than you want it.
 If so, then you can add an additional serving or two of healthy fat to one or more of your meals.
 Just drop it in somewhere during the day wherever it makes sense, to bring you to your desired level of dietary fat for the day (making sure that you stay inside your calorie limits).

-For example, you might use olive oil in your salad dressings or use healthy oils in cooking.
+For example, you might use olive oil in your salad dressings.
 You might add nuts as snacks or into a breakfast that is low in fat (or sprinkle flaxseeds on your cereal).
 You could put a dab of almond or peanut butter on an apple or piece of whole grain bread.
 You could put avocado in your salads, and so on.

 Some people, especially those who don’t eat fatty fish, simply choose to take fish oil supplements, and then they’ve got the healthy fats covered.